Underwater diving

 The history of breath-hold diving goes back at least to classical times, and there is evidence of prehistoric hunting and gathering of seafoods that may have involved underwater swimming.
 Technical advances allowing the provision of breathing gas to a diver underwater at ambient pressure are recent, and self-contained breathing systems developed at an accelerated rate following the Second World War.

-Physiological constraints on diving
+Physiological effects of ambient pressure diving

 Immersion in water and exposure to cold water and high pressure have physiological effects on the diver which limit the depths and duration possible in ambient pressure diving.
 Breath-hold endurance is a severe limitation, and breathing at high ambient pressure adds further complications, both directly and indirectly.
 Technological solutions have been developed which can greatly extend depth and duration of human ambient pressure dives, and allow useful work to be done underwater.

+As of 2009, there was no clear evidence that diving causes long term neurological dysfunction except by acute damage.

 Immersion

 Immersion of the human body in water affects the circulation, renal system, fluid balance, and breathing, because the external hydrostatic pressure of the water provides support against the internal hydrostatic pressure of the blood.
 This causes a blood shift from the extravascular tissues of the limbs into the chest cavity, and fluid losses known as immersion diuresis compensate for the blood shift in hydrated subjects soon after immersion.
 Hydrostatic pressure on the body from head-out immersion causes negative pressure breathing which contributes to the blood shift.

 The blood shift causes an increased respiratory and cardiac workload.
 Stroke volume is not greatly affected by immersion or variation in ambient pressure, but slowed heartbeat reduces the overall cardiac output, particularly because of the diving reflex in breath-hold diving.
 Lung volume decreases in the upright position, owing to cranial displacement of the abdomen from hydrostatic pressure, and resistance to air flow in the airways increases because of the decrease in lung volume.
 There appears to be a connection between pulmonary edema and increased pulmonary blood flow and pressure, which results in capillary engorgement.
 This may occur during higher intensity exercise while immersed or submerged.

 The diving reflex is a response to immersion that overrides the basic homeostatic reflexes.
 It optimises respiration by preferentially distributing oxygen stores to the heart and brain, which allows extended periods underwater.
 It is exhibited strongly in aquatic mammals (seals, otters, dolphins and muskrats), and also exists in other mammals, including humans.
 Diving birds, such as penguins, have a similar diving reflex.
 The diving reflex is triggered by chilling the face and holding the breath.
 The cardiovascular system constricts peripheral blood vessels, slows the pulse rate, redirects blood to the vital organs to conserve oxygen, releases red blood cells stored in the spleen, and, in humans, causes heart rhythm irregularities.
 Aquatic mammals have evolved physiological adaptations to conserve oxygen during submersion, but apnea, slowed pulse rate, and vasoconstriction are shared with terrestrial mammals.